drphilmarshall/LocalGroupHaloProps/README.md

 LocalGroupHaloProps
 ===================

-Inferring the mass etc of the local group galaxy halos (MW, M31 and M33)
+Inferring the mass etc of the local group galaxy halos (MW, M31 and M33).

+We take the observational constraints on the sky position of, distance to, radial velocity and proper motion of M31 and M33, and transform them into constraints on the M31-centric distances, radial velocities and tangential velocities of M33 and the Milky Way.
+We do this my drawing samples from the posterior PDFs for the observables, transforming them to the M31 frame, and then approximating the resulting 6-D PDF.

+We then compute the value of this PDF at each triplet of Consuelo halos, which were pre-selected to be local group-like in their isolation and very approximate mass: this likelihood is ised to weight each triplet, as we build up a posterior PDF for the halo properties (principally masses and shapes) based on the Consuelo-sampled prior.

+Our local group mass can be compared with some simple timing argument estimates - we do this!

 ### Getting started